tubaterry/markdown-temp/devnotes.md

 Well, two problems, and they're short ones:
 1. There aren't many good markdown tools out there, and
 2. even the most popular one appears to have been mostly about getting it working.
 (Sorry Nok, no offense intended. )
+3. Also everything's wicked out of date.

+### credit
+I gotta give credit to [nok](https://github.com/nok) because their code got me started and gave me enough framework to learn it from there.

 But, what's up with markdown-toc?